Values Guide📜

 Global values within Big Bang are used in cases where packages inherit a common configuration.
 These mainly include configuration for networking, common SSO provider config, and other common usability values.

-Important Note: While we use the term “global” here these values are NOT the exact same as a Helm global value.
+NOTE: While we use the term “global” here these values are NOT the exact same as a Helm global value.
 Helm globals are directly passed to all subcharts.
 Big Bang globals are in some cases passed directly to the package charts, but in other cases they are manipulated/customized to inform package values.

 Abstracted Package Values📜

 Each package generally has some configuration that is commonly used for a production deployment.
 In these cases we try to abstract and simplify the configuration to make it easy for end users.
 Common use cases for this are database or object storage connections, SSO client ID/Secret, and license details.
-These values are all set under a <package> or addons.<package> key, since they are specific to one package in Big Bang.
+These values are all set under a <package>

 When these values are set they are passed through to the package itself.
 In some cases the Big Bang chart provides additional utility by creating any necessary secrets or toggling other values that are needed.